Jayadeva birth controversy: Bengali view

 Shrila Bhaktivinoda Thakur writes in his Navadvipa-dhama-mahatmya that Lakshman Sen was delighted when he heard Jayadeva's hymn to the ten incarnations, the Dasavatara-stotra.
-When Govardhan Acharya notified the king that it was Jayadeva who had composed the hymn, he became desirous to meet the poet.
-He went incognito to Jayadeva's house and when he saw him, he noticed that Jayadeva possessed all the characteristics of a great and powerful spiritual personality.
-In spite of having originated centuries later during the time of Chaitanya.
-Also The Krishna worshipping was prevailing in Bengal from long time before Sri Chaitanya.
+When Govardhan Acharya notified the king that it was Jayadeva who had composed the hymn, he desired to meet the poet.
+He went incognito to Jayadeva's house.
+When he saw him, he noticed that Jayadeva possessed all the characteristics of a great and powerful spiritual personality, in spite of having originated centuries later during the time of Chaitanya.
+Also the Krishna worshipping was prevailing in Bengal for a long time before Sri Chaitanya.
 In the Gaudiya Vaishnava Abhidhana, it is stated that Jayadeva found his Radha Madhava Deities in this river's waters.
 It is also stated there that he used to rest and worship at the Temple of Shiva known as Kusheshwar, which is also on the banks of the Ajaya River.

-Since Jayadeva's composition, including the Gita Govinda clearly were composed in Puri in Odisha, Bengali historians who supported the idea that Jayadeva must have been from that state, went on to explain that the poet eventually settled in Puri in that state where he began composing poetry.
+The German scholar Georg Bühler had seen the name of King Śrī Lakṣmaṇasena in a Gītagovinda manuscript from Kashmir.

 Sikh encyclopedist Kahn Singh Nabha writes in his Encyclopedia Mahan Kosh (1926) that Jayadev was born in Kendooli, Birbhum district, Bengal.

 Sahitya Akademi's The Encyclopaedia of Indian Literature describes Jayadeva as a "Brahman [sic] of Bengal", who lived between 1201–1245.'